yun-vis/fhstp-bcc-mobile/pages/roomsetup.md

         // concept from memory access
         // read the main memory RAM, instead of Cache
         // make sure to create one db instance per app (singleton pattern)
-        // @Volatile ensures that changes made to Instance by one thread are visible to all threads immediately.
-Instance holds a single reference to your database so multiple parts of your app don’t create multiple copies (which could corrupt the data).
+        // @Volatile ensures that changes made to Instance by one thread are visible
+        // to all threads immediately.
+Instance holds a single reference to your
+        // database so multiple parts of your app don’t create multiple copies (which
+        // could corrupt the data).
         @Volatile
         private var Instance: ContactsDatabase? = null

         // Provides a global access point to your database.
-If the database hasn’t been created yet, it builds one. fun getDatabase(context: Context): ContactsDatabase {
+If the database hasn’t been
+        // created yet, it builds one.
+        fun getDatabase(context: Context): ContactsDatabase {
             // if the Instance is not null, return it, otherwise create a new database instance.
             // synchronized: only one thread can enter this block
             // Checks if Instance is null.
-If yes, uses synchronized(this) to ensure only one thread at a time can create the database — prevents multiple instances in multithreaded environments. return Instance ?: synchronized(this) {
+If yes, uses synchronized(this) to ensure
+            // only one thread at a time can create the database — prevents multiple
+            // instances in multithreaded environments.
+            // ?: takes the right-hand value if the left-hand value is null (the elvis operator). return Instance ?: synchronized(this) {
                 // build database
                 // context: Application or Activity context.
 For the resources.